pgmccann/sql-novice-survey/_episodes/01-select.md

 `;` and press enter!

 Now, going back to our query,
-it's important to understand that the rows and columns in a database table aren't actually stored in any particular order.
-They will always be *displayed* in some order, but we can control that in various ways.
+it's important to understand that there's nothing special about the order in which the columns in a database table are displayed, and we can control that order in various ways.
 For example,
 we could swap the columns in the output by writing our query as: